Court Dismisses Case for Injuries Suffered During a Shore Excursion

 Cruise Shore Excursion Accident Attorneys You Can Trust

-Our firm is currently handling a severe accident that occurred during a shore excursion when a bus was driven off a mountain road and turned on its side, causing severe personal injuries.
+Our cruise ship accident lawyer is currently handling a severe accident from a cruise ship shore excursion when a bus was driven off a mountain road and turned on its side, causing severe personal injuries.
 In this particular case, the cruise ship company sold the excursion with the typical recommendations and representations, even though the company had a previous criminal conviction against it for reduced maintenance and operation of the bus, which is precisely what happened in this particular accident as well.

 In this case, it is our position that the court will recognize that the cruise ship company knew about unsafe practices with this specific shore side excursion company they were promoting and selling, and allow the passengers’ case to proceed forward on a negligent hiring and negligent retention theory.
 They should also be able to continue on a negligent failure to warn theory, as well as a negligent misrepresentation theory.

-Our firm has been handling injuries to passengers and crew members all over the world who were injured on ships, as well as wounded on personal watercraft at sea.
+Our Florida boat accident lawyers have been handling injuries to passengers and crew members all over the world who were injured on ships, as well as wounded on personal watercraft at sea.
 We exclusively handle maritime cases.